-By using RFM analysis, businesses can optimize their marketing, increase sales and revenue, while simultaneously increasing customer retention and employee satisfaction.
-Let us understand the 3 main factors of the RFM Model
+By using RFM analysis, businesses can optimize their marketing, and increase sales and revenue, while simultaneously increasing customer retention and employee satisfaction.
+Let us understand the importance of each metric.

 In essence, the more customers you have who have made recent purchases, the more loyal customers your company has which is a very good metric for your business.

-- Company can use personalized promotions or discounts to keep customers with high recency score engaged with the company.
+- Companies can use personalized promotions or discounts to keep customers with high recency scores engaged with the company.

 - Customers with low recency scores can be sent general marketing messages to initiate brand recall and repeat purchases.